theramiyer/blog/_posts/2020/2020-06-24-prevent-covid-19.md

 Before we go any further, we must understand that the virus is new, and our knowledge about the pathogen is still evolving.
 As we learn more, our understanding will become better.
 What is clear is that the virus is potentially fatal.

 The virus enters the body through either the nose or the mouth as the person breathes it in.
 The virus attaches itself to the lining of the respiratory tract and begins to multiply.
 They hijack new cells and make you more and more sick.
 This is the initial phase of infection.
 If the immune system breaks down the virus during this time, the damage is minimal.
 If not, the virus invades the lungs.
 When your body sees that there are foreign bodies in the lungs, the body responds to it by sending chemicals and white blood cells to the lungs.
-The battle leaves behind a lot of pus behind.
+The battle leaves behind a lot of pus.
 What space otherwise air fills, is now full of pus.
 This makes the absorption of oxygen difficult.

 While the virus primarily affects the lungs, it does not stop with that.
 There have been cases with renal failures, cardiac complications, strokes and other organ failures.
 It all varies based on how each body responds to the invasion, what other ailments each person has and so on.